-When creating or modifying a composting project, the decisions affect the entire process and have economic implications.
+When setting up or modifying a composting project, the decisions made affect the whole process and have economic implications.

-The amount of raw materials and the process time affect the space and infrastructure requirements, which have a significant impact on the economics of the project.
+The amount of raw material and process time will affect the space and infrastructure requirements, which will have a significant impact on the economics of the project.

-Compost facility types vary from static heaps to turned open heap composting to static aerated heaps, in-vessel-composting, or combinations thereof, but the basic compost parameters are the same in all facilities.
+The types of composting facilities vary from static heaps to turned open heaps to static aerated heaps, in-vessel composting or combinations thereof, but the basic composting parameters are the same for all facilities.

-The quantity of raw materials is determined by the project itself and cannot be changed.
-The type of composting facility is a decision based on available space, site-specific regulations, and the economics of the project.
+The amount of feedstock is determined by the project itself and cannot be changed.
+The type of composting facility is a decision based on available space, site-specific regulations and the economics of the project.

-The optimization of the composting process begins with the preparation of the raw materials.
-This has a direct impact on process time and plant parameters such as space and infrastructure, as well as energy consumption.
+Optimising the composting process starts with the preparation of the raw materials.
+This has a direct impact on process time and plant parameters such as space, infrastructure and energy consumption.

-Composting is the controlled aerobic decay of organic matter!
+Composting is a controlled aerobic process for the natural decomposition of organic matter.

-This phase requires a correct balance of carbon and nitrogen (C/N ratio), moisture and oxygen.
+This stage requires a correct balance of carbon and nitrogen (C/N ratio), moisture and oxygen.

-Creating this process environment requires special attention to nutrient balance, particle size, and moisture content to rapidly build up the mesophilic phase.
+The creation of this process environment requires special attention to nutrient balance, particle size and moisture content in order to rapidly build up the mesophilic phase.

-Proper preparation of the compost raw materials contributes to an efficient composting process and could significantly reduce the time frame required.
+Proper preparation of compost feedstocks contributes to an efficient composting process and can significantly reduce the time required.

-Depending on the input material, it may be necessary to pre-crush coarse ingredients and defibrate others.
-Single or twin shaft slow rotation grinders will do the job when crushing coarse material, other inputs may require high speed hammer mills.
-Bio-Mix shredders are an all-in-one solution for creating a homogeneous mix that meets all parameters for composting.
+Depending on the feed material, coarse ingredients may require pre-crushing and others defibering.
+Single or twin shaft slow rotation shredders will do the job for crushing coarse material, other inputs may require high speed hammer mills.
+Bio-Mix shredders are an all-in-one solution for producing a homogeneous mix that meets all the parameters for composting.

 A homogeneous mixture with the required parameters is a guarantee for successful composting!